 *Smyth, A. M., Parker, A. L., & Pease, D. L. (2002).
 A study of enjoyment of peas.
 Journal of Eating, 8(3), 120-125.

 Author, A. A. (Year of publication).
-Title of work: Capital letter also for subtitle.
+Title of work: Capital letter to start subtitle.
 Location: Publisher.

 Calfee, R. C., & Valencia, R. R. (1991).
 APA guide to preparing manuscripts for journal publication.
 Washington, DC: American Psychological Association.

-Zhang, H. (1994).
+Surname, F. M. (year).
 Title of chapter.
 In A. Editor (Edition #), Title of book (pp. xxx-xxx).
 Location: Publisher.

-Author, A. A., & Author, B. B. (Date of publication).
-Title of document.
-Retrieved from http://web address
+Author, A. A., & Author, B. B. (Year, Month Date).
+Title of page.
+Site name.
+URL

 APA uses the author-date method of citation.